denten-books/plain-text/5-screen.md

 feature of the world.
 "Metaphor for metaphor, we would rather compare the elementary work of attention to that of the telegraph clerk who, on receipt of an important dispatch, sends it back again, word for word, in order to check its accuracy" [@bergson_matter_1912, 129].
-The object is thus neither an independent thing nor purely a product of the mind.
+The object in the world is thus neither an independent thing nor purely a product of the mind.
 By this "telegraphic" picture, Bergson avoids both fully relativistic and fully essentialist accounts of knowledge making.

-Of course to agree with Bergson is to take on the model of the mind as a cinematographic "framing" device along with a model of the world that is *a priori* continuous in nature.
-In a damning evaluation of Bergson's philosophy, Bertrand Russel notes that such assumptions are merely poetic images, not subject to falsification [@russell_philosophy_1914, 24].
-They hold the truth of poetry, as Russel writes, not truth of physics or philosophy.
+Of course to agree with Bergson is to take on the model of the mind as a cinematographic "framing" device along with a model of the world that is a priori continuous in nature.
+In a damning evaluation of Bergson's philosophy, Bertrand Russel noted that such assumptions are merely poetic images, not subject to falsification [@russell_philosophy_1914, 24].
+They hold the truth of poetry, as Russel wrote, not truth of physics or philosophy.
 Bergson assumes the world to constitute a continuous system and the mind a discrete one, akin to a telegraph.
 To this day, one would find it difficult to find scientific consensus on such topics as the "digital make up of the physical world" or on the continuity of conciousness.
-And there was certainly no consensus on the matter at the time.
+And there was certainly no consensus on the matter in Bergson's time.
 The analogy between the mind and the telegraph falls apart when one considers that even the nature of telegraphy was ultimately at question.
+There were telegraphs on the spectrum that used discrete, digital and telegraphs that used more analog, continuous types of signals.

-For example, writing for the Swedenborg-inspired[^ln3-swedenborg] *Spiritual Telegraph* in 1854, an anonymous author unfolds a kind of a theological media theory, which hinges on the ultimately discrete nature of the universe.
-"Whenever two persons are brought into sympathetic relations," he writes "either by corporeal contact or through those refined media which pervade the Universe and serve as the airy vehicles of thought, they mutually feel the presence of each other."
+Consider the following conversation unfolding on the pages of the Swedenborg-inspired *Spiritual Telegraph* in 1854, where an anonymous author expounds a kind of a theological media theory, which hinges on, what he or she assumes to be, the ultimately discrete nature of the universe [^ln3-swedenborg].
+Anonymous writes: "Whenever two persons are brought into sympathetic relations, either by corporeal contact or through those refined media which pervade the Universe and serve as the airy vehicles of thought, they mutually feel the presence of each other."
 In this relationship "the mind which is gifted with the greater degree of activity and power" at once attains a hierarchal relation to the lesser intellect, becoming "the proximate cause and fountain of inspiration to the other" [@brittan_spiritual_1854, 169].
 God naturally occupies the highest point of such a pyramid: "from sources superior to ourselves, the very elements of life and thought flow into us, and every living thing, according to its nature and discrete degree, derives a kind of inspiration from that which is above."
 The "discrete degree" must be preserved, because without it the hierarchy would lose meaning.
 Thus "in